wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-processor/index.md

 ## Overview

+In this guide, you will learn how to extend the logging capabilities of WPGraphQL Logging by adding a new [Monolog](https://github.com/Seldaek/monolog) processor.

-This guide shows you how to add a custom processor and add the current WordPress environment variable to the extra data.
+Specifically, we will demonstrate how to add the current WordPress environment variable to the extra data, which can be useful for distinguishing between development, staging, and production environments in your logs.

-### What is a Processor?
+### What is a Monolog Processor?

 Processors in Monolog add or transform data on each log record before handlers write it.
 They can modify the `context` or `extra` arrays on a record.
 See [Monolog documentation](https://seldaek.github.io/monolog/doc/02-handlers-formatters-processors.html).

-### Step 1: Create a processor class
+### Step 1: Create a new Monolog Processor class

 Create a PHP class that implements `Monolog\Processor\ProcessorInterface` and returns the updated `LogRecord`.